UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Cryptographic Primitives for State-Continuous KeyBoxes

 (ii) NIZK-AoK with straight-line extraction: The proof system is a NIZK-AoK in the sense of Definition~\ref{def:NIZK-AoK}, with an online/straight-line extractor that may inspect the adversary's \gROCRP\ query/answer log under the corresponding proof context.
 For any $Q=\poly(\lambda)$ distinct \gROCRP\ queries under that proof context, the resulting knowledge/soundness error is negligible (Lemma~\ref{lem:fischlin-negl}).

 (iii) Simulation-extractability: The proof system is simulation-extractable for fresh statements in the sense of Definition~\ref{def:simext}.

-(iv) Use under UC composition (domain separation in \gROCRP): The guarantees in (i)--(iii) remain valid when the proof system is invoked as a subroutine inside an arbitrarily interleaved UC execution in the \gROCRP-hybrid model, provided that every logically distinct use of the global oracle is domain-separated by disjoint \gROCRP\ contexts and injective encodings.
-Concretely, if $\mathrm{\Pi}$ uses only its dedicated proof context $\mathsf{ctx}_\mathrm{\Pi}\in\CtxUC$ and all other sub-protocols use contexts disjoint from $\mathsf{ctx}_\mathrm{\Pi}$, then oracle activity (including simulator programming) in those other contexts cannot affect the distribution of oracle answers in $\mathsf{ctx}_\mathrm{\Pi}$ (Remark~\ref{rem:grocrp-domain-sep}).
-Hence, each invocation of $\mathrm{\Pi}$ sees exactly the same oracle behavior as in its standalone \gROCRP\ analysis, up to the simulator’s pre-query failure event. \end{lemma}
+(iv) Composability under domain separation in \gROCRP: The guarantees in (i)--(iii) continue to hold when the proof system is invoked as a subroutine inside an arbitrarily interleaved UC execution in the \gROCRP-hybrid model, provided that every use of the global oracle that serves a distinct protocol-level purpose is domain-separated by disjoint gRO-CRP contexts and injective encodings. \end{lemma}

 \begin{proofsketch} Items (i) and (ii) follow by instantiating Fischlin's analysis \cite[Thm.~2]{Fischlin[05]} for $\mathrm{\Sigma}$-protocols with special soundness and unique responses (here, Schnorr for $\cR_{\mathsf{DL}}$ and Chaum--Pedersen for $\cR_{\mathsf{DLEQ}}$), with negligible error by Lemma~\ref{lem:fischlin-negl}.
 The optimized prover/verifier organization of \cite{Lindell[24]} affects efficiency but not the underlying transform security argument.
 Item (iii) follows from Fischlin's simulation-soundness / simulation-extractability theorem \cite[Thm.~3]{Fischlin[05]}.
 In our \gROCRP\ formulation, the simulator's universal simulation interface is realized via $\SimProgramRO$ in the corresponding contexts in $\CtxUC$.
 Since $\SimProgramRO$ fails on already-defined points, the simulator’s only failure mode is a pre-query collision on a programmed input; by Lemma~\ref{lem:grocrp-prequery}, this occurs with negligible probability for the Fischlin-based proofs whose programmed inputs include fresh high-entropy material.
-For item (iv), fix any UC execution in the \gROCRP-hybrid model with arbitrarily many concurrently interleaved sessions and sub-protocols.
-By Remark~\ref{rem:grocrp-domain-sep}, the oracle behavior in a fixed context $\mathsf{ctx}_\mathrm{\Pi}$ is unaffected by queries/programming in any other context, and injective encodings plus disjoint contexts ensure that logically distinct uses never collide on the same pair $(\mathsf{ctx},x)$.
-Therefore, the view of any prover/verifier/extractor for $\mathrm{\Pi}$ restricted to $\mathsf{ctx}_\mathrm{\Pi}$ is distributed exactly as in the standalone \gROCRP\ analysis.
-Under concurrency, the only quantitative change is that the total number of oracle queries (and simulator programming attempts for simulated proofs) increases to at most $\poly(\lambda)$ over the entire UC execution; Lemma~\ref{lem:grocrp-prequery} (with a union bound over all programmed points) bounds the resulting pre-query failure probability by $\negl(\lambda)$.
-Hence the guarantees in (i)--(iii) apply modularly inside the surrounding UC execution. \end{proofsketch}